noir-lang/noir/docs/internal_notes/dev_docs/sandbox/components.md

 Implementation notes for this milestone:

 - Mostly acting as a facade for other components, forwards requests as necessary.
-- A `WorldStateSynchroniser` will ingest rollups from the `RollupSource` and maintain an up-to-date `MerkleTreeDb`.
+- A `WorldStateSynchronizer` will ingest rollups from the `RollupSource` and maintain an up-to-date `MerkleTreeDb`.

 <!--
 Mikes bullets.
 Some of these in wrong place (sequencer does publishing)